North Gujarat

 Currently, the water table of the region is dropping 6 meters every year.

 The dialects of Gujarati in this region differ from each other and from dialects in other parts with minor differences.
 All dialects have the common difference from Gujarati in that the word "chhe" is replaced by "she" or "sh".

+According to the 2011 Census, this region has a population of 10,319,646 people.

+Cities and districts

+Gandhinagar is the largest city and Patan district is the largest district in the region.